strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

     click queryEngine "/dev-docs/api/query-engine"
 ```

-- and the [webhooks](/dev-docs/backend-customization/webhooks) that are used to notify other applications of events that occurred.

 :::info
 Please note that all customizations described in the pages of this section are only for the REST API.
 [GraphQL customizations](/dev-docs/plugins/graphql#customization) are described in the GraphQL plugin documentation.
 :::